bahrain-uob/VoiceMate/README.md

 ![Image description](./Images/link.png)

 With the link that is generated, you can view and interact with the scene on the web across any supported browser/device.

+## ASL Vocabulary

+VoiceMate currently supports the following:

+- Alphabets
+- Numbers upto 1,000,000
+- Over 150 Words

+Refer to this [vocabulary](./Vocabulary.md) for more details.

 ## Pricing